 37. Make Tracks at Ferry Reach Park

 One of Bermuda’s largest parks, Ferry Reach is a 62-acre maze of trails that will take off-road mountain bikers through some diverse, challenging terrain, from deep mangrove forests to coastal cliffs.

 Learn about Bermuda's nature, conservation and history with Dolphin Quest Bermuda.
 At the base of a historic fort located at the western tip of the island is Bermuda’s newest open ocean sanctuary, accessible only by sea through a 70-foot-long tidal tunnel.
 Snorkel this designated marine area – home to diverse corals, reef fish and sea life.
 Learn about the island’s dolphins and other marine mammals, their habitat and Bermuda’s important role in marine conservation and international research, such as the unique Bermuda Wild Dolphin Project.

 39. Hit the Bullseye at Gold Point Archery

 Unleash your inner Robin Hood and take aim at Gold Point, where instructors will give you a crash course in bows, arrows and targets.
 The activities are designed to be safe and educational for kids.

 40. Climb Gibbs Hill Lighthouse

-Okay, so technically you're indoors for part of this one, but you emerge from a challenging climb up Gibbs Hill Lighthouse's spiraling 185 stairs with a jawdropping reward: gorgeous aerial panoramas you won't find anywhere else on the island.
-The cast-iron beacon is the oldest of its kind in the world, and is a must-do for any visitor.
+You’re technically indoors for part of this one, but you emerge from a challenging climb up Gibbs Hill Lighthouse's spiraling 185 stairs with a jaw-dropping reward: gorgeous aerial panoramas you won't find anywhere else on the island.
+The cast-iron beacon is the oldest of its kind in the world.